of silicification stages deduced from plant sections in chert

 without a shrunken plant in the cavity.
 The final stage of the process,

-with shrunken plant, emulsion, and water turned into solid chalcedony,
+with shrunken plant, suspension, and water turned into solid chalcedony,

 is seen in Fig.3.
 Unlike the situation in Fig.1, the shrunken shoot is